nebrius/react-strapped/README.md

 _**Throws:**_

 Calling the hook returned from this function in the wrong scope will throw an exception.
-"Wrong scope" is defined as calling this hook in a component that does not have the corresponding `BootstrapRoot` further up the component tree.
+"Wrong scope" is defined as calling this hook in a component that does not have the correct corresponding `BootstrapRoot` further up the component tree as a parent of this component.

 ### `<BootstrapRoot bootstrapData={} rootAtom={}>...</BootstrapRoot>`

-This component takes bootstrap data and initializes all root atoms and associated bootstrapped atoms.
+This component initializes the supplied root atom and its associated bootstrapped atoms with the supplied bootstrap data.

 ```ts
 interface LocalizedStateProps<BootstrapData> {